Catch Up on Sleep this Holiday Season

 Give Yourself the Gift of Rest

 This holiday season, don’t let a lack of sleep dampen your celebrations.
 By making a few simple changes to your routine, you can catch up on rest and recharge your body and mind.
-If sleep issues persist, the team at Coastal Sleep & TMJ is here to help.
+If sleep issues persist, Dr. William Harper is here to help.
 With better sleep, you can start the New Year feeling refreshed, healthy, and ready to take on new opportunities.
 Sweet dreams!